humanlee1011/SwissLog/README.md

 # SwissLog
 The source code of ISSRE'20 conference paper [SwissLog](https://ieeexplore.ieee.org/abstract/document/9251078/).
-We have submitted an extended version to a journal, and the source code of extended version will be released soon.
+We have submitted an extended version to a journal, and the source code here is the extended version.

 The file structure is as belows:
 ```
 SwissLog
+├─anomaly_detection
+│  └─encoder
 ├─offline_logparser
 │  ├─evaluator
 │  ├─layers